 Converting Rectangular form into Polar form

-Let us see some examples of conversion of rectangular form of complex numbers into polar form.
+Let us see some examples of conversion of the rectangular form of complex numbers into polar form.

 Example: Find the polar form of complex number 7-5i.